NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 1743528121019

 Structure of the Middle Ear: The middle ear is composed of three bones or ossicles- malleus, incus, and stapes.
 All three bones are attached to each other in a chain-like manner.
 The malleus is attached to the tympanic membrane, and the stapes is attached to a membrane of the cochlea called the oval window.
-The tympanic membrane is the one that separates the middle ear from the external one.
-It is also called the ear drum.
+The tympanic membrane is the one that separates the middle ear from the external ear.
+It is also called the eardrum.
 Not only that, but it also helps in catching the sound waves and transmitting them to the bony ossicles.
 From the bony ossicles, the waves are transferred to the inner ear.
 The eustachian tube connects the pharynx to the middle ear. tympanic membrane and bony ossicles.
 The tympanic membrane separates the middle ear from the external ear, and the middle ear is connected to the pharynx by the eustachian tube.

 middle ear